 Another good low carb recipe for tortillas is from a keto blogger at gnom-gnom.com.
 I really liked the pliability and taste of this recipe, but it does use xanthum gum which is an ingredient many are not familiar with and it may be hard for some people to source.

 And finally the recipe I personally preferred the most was this low carb tortilla recipe from glutenfreeonashoestring (although she uses xanthum gum also).
-The recipe below is a modification of the recipes I tested from the 3 blogs listed above.
+The recipe below is a modification of the 3 recipes I tested above.

-If you plan to make homemade tortillas, whether low carb or regular corn tortillas, it is worth you while to learn how to use a tortilla press and a comal or griddle.
-I lay out a step-by-step process in a separate post for effectively using a tortilla press, whether wood or cast iron.
+If you plan to make homemade tortillas, whether low carb or regular corn tortillas, it is worth your while to learn how to use a tortilla press and a comal (or griddle).
+I lay out a step-by-step process in a separate post for effectively using a tortilla press and a comal.

 - Low carb Cochinita Pibil